 Six Poems

 This small book is not listed in JISC or WorldCat and there are no copies listed on secondhand book sites.
-It is the first and only copy that I have seen.
-I suspect that it was printed privately for Frances King in a very small edition that she may have paid for.
+The King family tell me that it was printed in about 1964, but I suspect that it's a bit later, probably 1967 or soon after.
+It was probably printed privately by Carr for Frances King in a very small edition that she paid for to give to relations and friends.

 Frances Wake King in 1939

-I wonder where and how she met J.L.
-Carr?
+I wonder when, where and how Frances Wake King met Joseph Lloyd Carr?

 Publisher: J.L.
 Carr Publisher